-Lua supports a concept called closures, this is extremely useful for scripting actions upon various events, say for example - prune the cache within minute after loading, publish statistics each 5 minutes and so on.
-Here's an example of an anonymous function with event.recurrent():
+Lua supports a concept called closures, this is extremely useful for scripting actions upon various events, say for example - publish statistics each minute and so on.
+Here's an example of an anonymous function with event. recurrent().

-Note that each scheduled event is identified by a number valid for the duration of the event, you may cancel it at any time.
-You can do this with anonymous functions, if you accept the event as a parameter, but it's not very useful as you don't have any non-global way to keep persistent variables.
+Note that each scheduled event is identified by a number valid for the duration of the event, you may use it to cancel the event at any time.